 Ferries run regularly from Seattle to Whidbey Island.
 Check the Mukilteo / Clinton Ferry Schedule here to plan your day and time for your return.
 You can find how much the ferry ride will be using this calculator (it depends on the type of vehicle and number of people traveling).

-Keep in mind that on summer weekends and holidays, waits can be up to 3 hours during peak times for this ferry trip from Seattle.
+Keep in mind that on summer weekends and holidays, waits can be up to three hours during peak times for this ferry trip from Seattle.
 If you want a quieter experience, consider visiting mid-week or during the fall or spring.

-3. Vashon Island
+Vashon Island

 Next, wander the trails in Dockton Park and Forest before heading to Vashon Island Coffee for some pastries and coffee.
 They also have a market, bookstore, and a bunch of historical items inside.
+Stop by the gallery at the Vashon Center of the Arts or pick up fruits and goodies at the Country Store and Farm.

-See Also: Discover Washington’s Local Coffee Roasters
+Also See: Discover Washington’s Local Coffee Roasters

 How to get to Vashon Island